2018 Vietnam protests: Timeline of events

 9-10 June (Saturday and Sunday): The demonstrations began with around 50,000 Vietnamese from a footwear factory taking to the streets of Ho Chi Minh City to protest against the two draft bills.
 This soon spread across provinces in Vietnam.
 State media reported that protesters in the central province of Binh Thuan threw petrol bombs and bricks at police and damaged local government offices (reportedly the provincial People’s Committee headquarters) and vehicles.
 Dozens of policemen were injured in the incident.

 Posts by activists on social media reported police beatings and detentions by plainclothes officers.
 Riot police used tear gas, smoke bombs, and water cannons to disperse protesters in Binh Thuan province, and arrested over a hundred people.
 In the capital Hanoi, police detained more than a dozen protesters who marched down a busy street, some carrying anti-Chinese banners including one that said “No leasing land to China even for one day”.
 Dozens of protesters were also detained in the country’s economic hub, Ho Chi Minh City.
+Some protesters, including Đinh Thị Thu Thủy, were temporarily detained and beaten before being fined and released.

 An American citizen who took part in the protests in Ho Chi Minh City, Will Nguyen, was among the arrested.
 He had posted a series of tweets documenting the protests on Sunday.
 According to a statement from his family and friends, he was “beaten over the head and dragged into the back of a police truck” as the police cracked down on the protests.
 A spokesman for the United States Embassy in Hanoi said that the embassy were aware of the arrest and would work to provide the appropriate consular assistance.

 11 June (Monday): Protests in the cities were quickly suppressed, but those in Binh Thuan continued.
 Police formed barricades with their shields across town roads and tear gas was fired into the crowd.
 Police arrested another 100 people on the night of 11 June, and it was unclear how many protesters from the weekend were released.

 12 June (Tuesday): State media reported on Tuesday that tensions in Binh Thuan province had subsided.
 The government regained control of government buildings occupied over the previous weekend.
 The police-run Ministry of Public Security continued investigations and released a statement that those who had incited people to vandalize and cause disorder would be dealt with strictly.

 15 June (Friday): On Friday, then-house speaker Nguyen Thi Kim Ngan responded vaguely to statements about the protests, saying that the legislature “appreciates the people’s patriotism and their profound concerns about important issues.”

 17 June (Sunday): In central Vietnam, there were reports of peaceful demonstrations without police clashes; in southern Vietnam, reports were of violent crackdowns.